tournepivoine/shinpokered-fr/README.md

 - Wavy line animation (psychic/psywave/night shade) now scrolls the top three screen lines (by easyaspi314)
 - Fixed glitchy trainer card transition screens on GB-DMG
 - Made many TextIDs close when pressing A instead of releasing A
+- Binoculars can no longer pause the overworld by holding A from the wrong side

 #Bugfixes